fal-ai/fal-js/README.md

 ### The fal client proxy

 Although the fal client is designed to work in any JS environment, including directly in your browser, **it is not recommended** to store your credentials in your client source code.
-The common practice is to use your own server to serve as a proxy to serverless APIs.
+The common practice is to use your own server to serve as a proxy to fal APIs.
 Luckily fal supports that out-of-the-box with plug-and-play proxy functions for the most common engines/frameworks.

 For example, if you are using Next.js, you can: